orishamir/Enhanced-PsExec-GUI/README.md

 3) You'll need to add A registry key.
 This is because UAC is set up to deny connections like this, so you will get an `ACCESS_IS_DENIED` error when attempting to connect.
-Fix: run CMD as administrator and run:
+Fix: Open CMD as administrator and run:
 `reg add HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\system /v LocalAccountTokenFilterPolicy /t REG_DWORD /d 1 /f`

 4) RECOMMENDED: Disable firewall on the remote machine.
 This will allow for a faster experience while connecting.
-There is also A method to do this, so you dont need to go to the remote PC NOW.
+~~There is also A tab for this~~, so you don't have to go to the remote PC NOW.
-you can do it remotely using: `pc.firewallChange(state="rule")`
-Or, run on this on the remote machine in administrator CMD:
+Or, Open CMD with administrator privileges on the remote machine and run:
 `netsh advfirewall firewall set rule name="File and Printer Sharing (SMB-In)" dir=in new enable=Yes`
-Or, you can just disable the firewall entirely administrator CMD:
+Or, you can just disable the firewall entirely from administrator CMD:
 `netsh advfirewall set allprofiles state off`

 5) Restart the system.